 Everything you need to know about the Amazon Fire PhoneThe Amazon Fire Phone was officially launched on June 18 and now we're finally seeing the unique 3D effect UI handset hitting the American shores.

 Sadly, the Fire Phone is a US exclusive for now, so we'll have to watch from afar as to how successful Amazon's first smartphone is with consumers.

 However, in anticipation of it eventually making its way over this side of the pond, we've gathered together all the features, specs and other details on the Amazon Fire Phone for you.

-We will be updating this page with all the latest Amazon phone release date details, leaks, news and rumours as new information emerges.
+We will be updating this page with all the latest Amazon Fire Phone release date details, leaks, news and rumours as new information emerges.
 Bookmark it now to stay in the loop on all the Amazon smartphone gossip.

 You may also like:

 - Samsung Galaxy S6 release date, news and rumours